yuqiliao/yuqi_website/content/blog/06_rStudioCertification.md

 - Sample exam: [version 1](https://education.rstudio.com/blog/2020/10/example-shiny-exam/)

 ## Overall impression
 I’ve enjoyed the training and certification process and would encourage anyone interested to try it out.
 I found the Instructor Training to be especially helpful and will apply what I learn to future teaching opportunities.
-I also find helpful a lot of high-quality open-source education materials (a great example is the [RStudio Education page](https://education.rstudio.com/learn/)) that RStudio offers to the R community.
+I am also impressed to learn about a lot of high-quality open-source education materials (a great example is the [RStudio Education page](https://education.rstudio.com/learn/)) that RStudio offers to the R community.